loisaleghe/elevatorSimulator/README.txt

 * Import the file to eclipse
 * Ensure that the package is elevatorSimulator
 * Run the schedular class first as a java application
-* Then run the elevator subsystem as a java applications
+* Then run the elevator subsystem as a java application
-* Then run the floor subsystem as a java applications
+* Then run the floor subsystem as a java application

 Flow
 *************************

 1. Elevator arrives on a floor
-2. Elevator sends arrival signal to ElevatorSubsystem
+2. Elevator notifies schedular of arrival through elevator subsystem
-3. Elevator subsystem sends floor requests to the scheduler
-4. Scheduler fetches floor requests for elevator's current floor and sends these to the ElevatorSubsystem
+4. Scheduler fetches floor requests that this elevator can best handle and sends them ElevatorSubsystem
 5. If there are floor requests, ElevatorSubsystem instructs elevator to move to specified floors.
 6. At the same time, FloorSubsystem continously sends floor requests to the scheduler.
 7. Program keeps running until there are no more floor requests and elevator has visited all of it's floors